 - Set out 1 cone 20 feet (starting distance) from the square.
 This marks the player’s passing position

 - The player must pass the ball from the cone, into the box.
-The ball does not have to stop inside the box but it must pass through.
+The ball must not stop inside the box but must pass through.
 If a player is hitting an aerial pass, it must bounce inside the box

 - The player should set targets for how many passes they get into the box out of 10.
 Once the target is reached, the distance of the pass should be increased